fclaerho/zed/README.md

 I renamed a couple of files, removed some keybindings that were preventing it to start and surprisingly it's still working on my MacBook'11...
 Some menu titles are missing though, but except if asked otherwise I don't really plan to fix it.
-I edited a bit the readme to improve its readability.
+I edited a bit the readme to fix some english and convert it to markdown.

 * * *